MoreOutput/RockMUD/README.md

 * Full featured MUD experience from within the browser.
 * Enable quick development.
 * Empower client side scripting for GUI.
-* DB agnostic -- GET/POST to your defined service.
+* DB agnostic -- GET/POST JSON to your defined service or save as a flat file.

 Notes on dependencies:
 * Socket.io 1.0 or greater is required.
+* Development keeps up with latest node release.
 * Default terminal loads Bootstrap from CDN.
-* Development keeps up with latest node release.

 ##10000 feet:##
 All design/data elements of RockMUD must be either valid JSON or .js files.
-Please look at the current code and make an effort to match the style if you plan to submit a pull request.
-The OOTB experience is fairly diku-like as thats what I played most.
+Please look at the current code and make an effort to match the current style if you plan to submit a pull request.

 ###RockMUD development chat through gitter:###